Want to learn more about the place we call home? Find facts and figures about our environment, people, districts and economy.

 - Far North

-Find out more about each district from each district council's website:
+Find out more about our districts by visiting each district council's website:

 Northland has a diverse economy with manufacturing as our largest industry followed by agriculture, forestry and fishing, then business and property services.